youssefHosni/Data-Science-Interview-Questions-Answers/Statistics Interview Questions & Answers for Data Scientists.md

 ⏺ Significance Level according to the hypothesis testing literature means the probability of Type-I error one is willing to tolerate.

 ⏺ Confidence Level according to the confidence interval literature means the probability in terms of the true parameter value lying inside the confidence interval.
 They are usually written in percentages.

+### Q16: What is the Law of Large Numbers in statistics and how it can be used in data science ? ###

+Answer: